 - Open AffiliateWindow and ShareASale accounts and sign up for several affiliate programmes that are a good match with your blog.
 It won’t be much in the beginning, but it offers a lot of possibilities.
 Many established bloggers get the most of their income via these platforms.

-STEP VI: Make your blog an instant success – take the best blogging course available!
+STEP VI: Make your blog an instant success – take the best blogging course from the start!

 TIP: If you found this article helpful, I suggest that you bookmark it and/or save it on Pinterest for future reference.
 It might be very useful to consult it later on.